jasonshy/ytdlpGUI/README.md

 # ytdlpGUI
-A simple GUI for managing yt-dlp video downloads
+A simple GUI for using yt-dlp without memorizing commands